Abdikhafar-hub/Machine-Learning-Specialization-Coursera/README.md

-command to get the discussion g
+command to get the discussion